Stream Foundations: Chunks, Buffers, and Backpressure

 Figure 3.3 - Data moves from source to transform to destination, while backpressure travels in the opposite direction when a downstream queue reaches its threshold.

-The useful property is local reasoning.
-Each stage can focus on one operation while pipeline() owns the normal flow-control and error path.
+The useful property is that each stage can focus on one operation while pipeline() owns the normal flow-control and error path.
 Without pressure, a fast source can produce chunks faster than a slow destination can accept them.
 With pressure, the pipeline regulates around the slowest stage, subject to configured thresholds and any buffering outside the stream objects.

 Streams do not make JavaScript CPU work parallel.
 A CPU-heavy transform still runs on the main JavaScript thread unless you move that work to another process, worker thread, or native path.
 Streams overlap I/O and incremental processing; they are not a replacement for CPU scheduling.